County Meath Castle

 Some more urban activities and entertainment such as bowling, carting, cinemas or pools can be found in the larger towns of Cavan, Longford, Navan or Mullingar, which are all within a 30 – 45 minute drive.

 Good news!
-This property is available as a Vill'otelWith a vill'otel holiday, you can enjoy all these services throughout your stay:
+For a little extra, This property is available as a Vill'otelWith a vill'otel holiday, you can enjoy all these services throughout your stay:

 - Daily breakfast

 - Welcome drinks for your group